 Supporters travelling from the South West to Sincil Bank for Saturday's EFL Sky Bet League Two play-off semi-final first leg agains Lincoln City should be aware of diversion on the M1.
 Click here to find out more.

 Follow M5, M42 and M69 to Leicester Western bypass/A46 in Leicestershire.
 Take exit 21a from M1.
 Follow the A46 into Lincoln and the stadium will be signposted from there.

-A journey from Exeter St David’s to Lincoln Central on Good Friday will take around five and a half hours, go you via London and will require three changes.
+A journey from Exeter St David’s to Lincoln Central will take around five and a half hours, it goes via London and will require three changes.
 However, if you do take the train, Lincoln Central railway station is around a 15 minutes’ walk away from Sincil Bank.
 Turn left out of the train station and walk to the traffic lights next to St Mary's church.
 Turn left at these traffic lights onto the High Street, walking over the railway level crossing.
 Walk along the High Street for around 10 minutes before turning left into Scorer Street.
 Walk along Scorer Street until you come to a bridge across the Sincil Drain River.
 Turn right after crossing the bridge onto Sincil Bank, the ground is straight ahead.